MakerPnP/gerber-viewer/README.md

 ## Demo

-There is a minimal stand-alone demo app which renders the `demo/assets/demo.gbr` file.
+There is a minimal stand-alone demo app which renders the files in the `demo/assets` folder.

 Run it:
 ```